Dusty May Basketball Camps at FAU

 From 2007-2013, Abernethy played professional basketball in the Netherlands, Latvia, Estonia, Ukraine, and Poland.
 In 2010, Abernethy played in Estonia for Tartu Rock and won the Estonian Championship.
 In 2012, while playing in Ventspils, Latvia, his team advanced to the EuroChallenge Elite 8.

 Abernethy graduated from Ole Miss in 2007 with a degree in Banking and Finance.
 He and his wife, Micah Abernethy, have two daughters, Ruthie and Maria, and a son, Jack.
 Micah lettered in track and field and cross-country and earned a degree in Marketing at Ole Miss.

-BEN GONZALEZ - Director of Basketball Operations
+KT HARRELL - Director of Basketball Operations

 BRANDON GILBERT - Assistant to the Head Coach / Camp Director